dianathomas186-cloud/hotel-booking-cancellation-prediction-project-using-ML/README.md

 # hotel-booking-cancellation-prediction-project-using-ML
 Machine Learning Project to predict hotel booking cancellations using EDA,feature engineering, and model building.

 #  Hotel Booking Cancellation Prediction using Machine Learning

-##  Project Overview

-This project aims to predict whether a hotel booking will be canceled or not using Machine Learning techniques.
-The model analyzes various factors such as lead time, customer type, and booking details to make predictions.

 ---

+##  Project Title

+**Hotel Booking Cancellation Prediction using Machine Learning**

+---

 ##  Objective

-The main objective of this project is to:

-* Build a predictive model to identify booking cancellations
-* Help hotels reduce revenue loss due to cancellations
-* Improve decision-making using data-driven insights
+The objective of this project is to build a Machine Learning model that can predict whether a hotel booking will be canceled or not.
+This helps hotels reduce losses and make better decisions.

 ---